Charlie Blackmon Preview, Player Props: Rockies vs. White Sox

-The Colorado Rockies, including Charlie Blackmon (.306 slugging percentage in past 10 games, including no homers), take on starter Michael Kopech and the Chicago White Sox at Coors Field, Friday at 8:40 PM ET.
+The Colorado Rockies, including Charlie Blackmon (.353 slugging percentage in past 10 games, including no homers), take on starting pitcher Jesse Scholtens and the Chicago White Sox at Coors Field, Saturday at 8:10 PM ET.

-He reached base in his only plate appearance in his last appearance against the Diamondbacks.
+In his previous game he had a one-hit showing (1-for-3) against the White Sox.

 Charlie Blackmon Game Info & Props vs. the White Sox